bluesillybeard/Pinc/readme.md

     - Can be made to work with any C ABI (Zig's compiler for the win!)
         - Except for musl, since it doesn't allow loading libraries at runtime (sad)

+## Other things
+- Pinc does not take hold of the entry point.
+- Pinc does not provide a main loop

 ## Supported platforms
 - Linux/X11
+- Any platform supported by SDL2 (theoretically)
+    - Pinc (for now) needs to load it at runtime, which takes emscripten out of the picture

 ## Supported APIs
 - OpenGL 2.1